EDDxample/mc-orbitals/README.md

-# Electron Orbitals in Minecraft
+# Atomic Orbitals in Minecraft!

 I-I wish I had an actual explanation about how they work... they just look cool!